Registered Nurse (film)

-Registered Nurse is a 1934 American Pre-Code film produced by First National Pictures and released through its parent company Warner Bros.
+Registered Nurse is a 1934 American Pre-Code drama film produced by First National Pictures and released through its parent company Warner Bros.
 The film was directed by Robert Florey and stars Bebe Daniels in her final role for Warner Bros.

 Plot

-Sylvia Benson (Bebe Daniels) is married to belligerent drunk (Gordon Westcott) but after a violent quarrel which results in a car crash, she decides to go back to nursing.
-Three years later Benson is the best nurse at the hospital, all the doctors think so including dedicated surgeon Dr. Hedwig (John Halliday) and chronic skirt chaser Dr. Connolly (Lyle Talbot).
+Sylvia Benton is married to belligerent drunk but after a violent quarrel which results in a car crash, she decides to go back to nursing.
+Three years later Benton is the best nurse at the hospital, all the doctors think so including dedicated surgeon Dr. Hedwig and chronic skirt chaser Dr. Connolly.

 Sylvia has a secret, after the car crash her husband went insane and is now in an asylum.
 That's why she is keeping the doctors at arm's length whenever they mention marriage.
 Suddenly he escapes and finds himself at the same hospital where Sylvia is stationed (he doesn't know that) wanting an operation to return his sanity so he can make up to his wife for all those bitter years.
-A chance conversation with an interfering patient (Sidney Toler) give Jim Benton the idea to leap out of the hospital window to his death, paving the way for Sylvia to find happiness with Dr. Hedwig.
+A chance conversation with an interfering patient give Jim Benton the idea to leap out of the hospital window to his death, paving the way for Sylvia to find happiness with Dr. Hedwig.